 Here’s an outline of the course content:

-Week 1: Arrival in a story of happiness – introducing sustainable happiness and the starting moves of Su Ha.
+- Week 1: Arrival in a story of happiness – introducing sustainable happiness and the starting moves of Su Ha.

-Week 2: Growing treasure inside ourselves – applying regenerative design to the landscape of the heart and mind, growing inner resources more valuable than gold.
+- Week 2: Growing treasure inside ourselves – applying regenerative design to the landscape of the heart and mind, growing inner resources more valuable than gold.

-Week 3: Nourishing relationships – science-based practices for nourishing and improving relationships.
+- Week 3: Nourishing relationships – science-based practices for nourishing and improving relationships.

-Week 4: Facing the storm – the role of inspirational dissatisfaction when voicing our concerns, practices that help when feeling defeated or overwhelmed.
+- Week 4: Facing the storm – the role of inspirational dissatisfaction when voicing our concerns, practices that help when feeling defeated or overwhelmed.

-Week 5: Strengthening change-making capacity – listening for, hearing and answering our call to adventure, finding our part to play, and supporting our capacity to act.
+- Week 5: Strengthening change-making capacity – listening for, hearing and answering our call to adventure, finding our part to play, and supporting our capacity to act.

-Week 6: Finding our flow – preventing burnout and moving into flow with optimal pacing that draws on our strengths.
+- Week 6: Finding our flow – preventing burnout and moving into flow with optimal pacing that draws on our strengths.

-Week 7: Thrutopian adventure – recovering from setbacks and facing our fears, finding ways through when all seems lost.
+- Week 7: Thrutopian adventure – recovering from setbacks and facing our fears, finding ways through when all seems lost.

-Week 8: Transforming culture and living the beautiful life – transmitting ripples for positive change that improve our lives and world.
+- Week 8: Transforming culture and living the beautiful life – transmitting ripples for positive change that improve our lives and world.

 The course is run by Chris Johnstone, who’s been active in the studying, practicing and teaching about wellbeing for over 40 years.
 Su Ha is a system he’s developed in consultation with a wide range of colleagues.
 It draws upon health psychology, Acceptance and Commitment Therapy (ACT), Positive Psychology, healing martial arts, Permaculture, Systems Thinking, storytelling and a wealth of wellbeing approaches.

-As this is a new course we’re piloting, we’re limiting the number of places and offering it a special price of £197 (approx $251 or €231).
+As this is a relatively new course, we’re limiting the number of places and offering it a special price of £297 (approx $379 or €343).
 Please book using the PayPal button below.
 If you’d prefer to pay by bank transfer, please contact us for details.
 We have a limited number of bursaries available for people who’d love to take part but can’t afford the full fee.
 If you would like to apply for this option, please contact us.